Iterators in C++ STL

 Prerequisite : Introduction to Iterators

 Iterators are used to point at the memory addresses of STL containers.
-They are primarily used in sequence of numbers, characters etc. They reduce the complexity and execution time of program.
+They are primarily used in sequences of numbers, characters etc. They reduce the complexity and execution time of the program.

 Operations of iterators :-

 1. begin() :- This function is used to return the beginning position of the container.